ABOUT ME

 My Approach

-How I Practice Integrative Psychiatry Now
+How I Practice Integrative Psychiatry

 Living with ADHD and Supporting Neurodivergent Clients

 At 30, I was diagnosed with ADHD.
-That moment changed how I saw everything — including myself.
+That moment changed how I saw everything, including myself.
 It helped me make sense of the parts of me I’d long judged: the fog, the emotional intensity, the difficulty following through.
 It didn’t just bring clarity — it brought relief.
+That experience deepened my commitment to working with neurodivergent clients, especially those who’ve been masked, missed, or misdiagnosed.

-You’re not on this journey alone — and you don’t have to keep trying so hard to hold it all together by yourself.
+You’re not on this journey alone, and you don’t have to keep trying so hard to hold it all together by yourself.
 Together, we can explore what healing, connection, and a fulfilling life mean for you.

 Ready to begin?
 Let’s connect and see if we’re a good fit.